|

 I resent having to be responsible for everything.

-I am the one who has to pick up everything that "falls through the
+I am the one who has to pick up everything that "falls through

 cracks."